pypeaday/pype.dev/pages/faith/screwtape.md

 annoy - if you know your job he will not notice the immense improbability of the assumption" -> This point is particularly convicting to me

-> The last point about encouraging the patient to interpret the mother's every
+!!! background-thought ""

-> move in an over-sensitive fashion is actually very relatable for me
+    The last point about encouraging the patient to interpret the mother's every move in an over-sensitive fashion is actually very relatable for me

 ## Chapter 4